 Some of the Governor’s School students speak Korean and will help with translation when necessary.

-Busan sends delegates to the U.S. almost annually, according to Dr. Han Song, a retired Lynchburg College professor who has traveled around the country with the visiting groups for a number of years.
+Busan sends delegates to the U.S. almost annually, according to Dr. Han Song, a retired University of Lynchburg professor who has traveled around the country with the visiting groups for a number of years.
 “Probably I have visited more Governor’s Schools in the U.S. than any other person,” Dr. Song said.

 Busan Metropolitan City is South Korea’s second largest metropolis after Seoul, with a population of about 3.6 million.
 It is the largest port city in South Korea and the fifth largest port in the world.
 The city is located on the southeastern tip of the Korean peninsula.